sonicarchetype/TR909/README.md

 ## Contribution Notes

 - **Where to Start:**
-  - UI components (React) are a good entry point for new contributors if you have spotted a bug or know how to improve the UI.
+  - UI components (React) are a good entry point for new contributors if you have spotted a bug or know how to improve the UI for even better performance and user experience.
-  - Engine internals, state management, and service worker require experience.
+  - Engine internals and state management require some system-programming experience.
   - Check the [Roadmap](#roadmap) for planned features.
 - **Strict no dependencies policy:**
   - This is all and let's keep it that way.